bhavin3206/get-random-person-by-gender/README.md

 # Get Random Person By Gender

 This Python project generates random person images based on gender, utilizing the `thispersondoesnotexist` API.
 It's a simple, yet effective tool for generating images for various applications, such as testing, placeholders in UI designs, or any scenario where random user images are needed.
+Here I use opencv to guess gender of photos.

 ## Installation